Murder of Shaariibuugiin Altantuyaa: Background

-Altantuyaa was born in 1978.
-She and her sister were raised in the Soviet Union, where Altantuyaa attended first grade in elementary school.
+Altantuya was born in 1978.
+She and her sister were raised in the Soviet Union, where Altantuya attended first grade in elementary school.
 She was reportedly fluent in Mongolian, Russian, Chinese and English, and knew some French.

-Altantuyaa moved back to Mongolia in 1990 and, a few years later, married a Mongolian techno singer named Maadai.
+Altantuya moved back to Mongolia in 1990 and, a few years later, married a Mongolian techno singer named Maadai.
 They had a child in 1996 but the marriage ended in divorce and the child was sent to live with Altantuyaa's parents.
-Despite training as a teacher, Altantuyaa briefly relocated to France to attend modelling school before returning to Mongolia.
+Despite training as a teacher, Altantuya briefly relocated to France to attend modelling school before returning to Mongolia.
 Her mother has, however, said that her daughter had, to her knowledge, never worked as a model.

-Altantuyaa remarried and had another child in 2003, but the second marriage also ended in divorce.
-The second child was also put in the care of Altantuyaa's parents.
+Altantuya remarried and had another child in 2003, but the second marriage also ended in divorce.
+The second child was also put in the care of Altantuya's parents.
 She worked as a translator and often travelled out of Mongolia to countries like China, Singapore and Malaysia.
 Records indicate that she visited Malaysia at least twice; the first time in 1995 and the second in early 2006.

 Relations to Najib Razak

 It was alleged that she was introduced by the then-Malaysian deputy prime minister Najib Razak to Abdul Razak Baginda, a defence analyst from the Malaysian Strategic Research Centre, at an international diamond convention in Hong Kong, and had a relationship with Baginda while accompanying him to Paris to work as a translator during his negotiations to purchase s from France for the Malaysian government.
-Hong Kong-based news website Asia Sentinel revealed in a series of photographs that Altantuyaa was in France during which time the two quickly became romantically involved.
+Hong Kong-based news website Asia Sentinel revealed in a series of photographs that Altantuya was in France during which time the two quickly became romantically involved.

-However, Raja Petra Kamaruddin, the Malaysia Today editor, was the one who connected Najib Razak with the Altantuyaa murders.
-Najib Razak denied all allegations as there was no concrete proof about him knowing Altantuyaa.
+However, Raja Petra Kamaruddin, the Malaysia Today editor, was the one who connected Najib Razak with the Altantuya murders.
+Najib Razak denied all allegations as there was no concrete proof about him knowing Altantuya.
 Raja Petra retracted his allegation of the involvement of Najib Razak and Rosmah Mansor after the case was brought to court.
 Afraid of being prosecuted by the Malaysian courts for giving a false statement, Raja Petra fled to England, leaving his wife and children behind.
-In addition, a former aide to Datuk Seri Anwar Ibrahim, Muhamad Rahimi Osman, claimed that Sirul's family was enticed to make a false statement that Najib was involved in Altantuyaa's murder.
+In addition, a former aide to Datuk Seri Anwar Ibrahim, Muhamad Rahimi Osman, claimed that Sirul's family was enticed to make a false statement that Najib was involved in Altantuya's murder.